Can Republicans Make Congress Great Again?

 This media and Democratic spin are especially hypocritical because these same bloodhounds at places such as CNN were obsessed for four years about 2016 Democratic nominee Hillary Clinton winning the popular vote against former President Donald Trump.
 They even dismissed him as an "illegitimate president."
 Democracy had been foiled, they screamed.
 Get rid of the Electoral College and move to a national popular vote.

 But "democracy" is not the same as majority rules.
-And that is why our great nation is (SET ITAL) not (END ITAL) a pure democracy -- and thank goodness for that.
+And that is why our great nation is not a pure democracy -- and thank goodness for that.

 The 2016 election results were no less legitimate than the election results this year.